 Simon Vieira helps companies with innovation and design strategy to create digital products that people want to use.

 Simon has created and helped launch multiple world class products for the past 10+ years.
 Highlights include:

-Worked with companies like Lego, Bosch, PokerStars and Cirque Du Soleil to help create VR/AR and mobile experiences that users want to use.
+Worked with the biggest companies in the world to help them create VR/AR, blockchain, and mobile experiences that users want to use.

 Worked with Storypanda to design and launch from the ground up one of the top 10 mobile educational products of 2012.
 His work was featured in the Apple App Store.